Aetopia/AppLifecycleOptOut/README.md

 Luckily, a developer may use the following for prolonged workloads that must be done when an UWP app is in the background:<br>

 1. **[`ExtendedExecutionSession`](https://learn.microsoft.com/en-us/uwp/api/windows.applicationmodel.extendedexecution.extendedexecutionsession)**:<br>
-    The following may be used to request more time for performing the specified workload before suspended by the operating system, unfortunately this simply delays suspension doesn't prevent it.
+    The following may be used to request more time for performing the specified workload before being suspended by the operating system, unfortunately this simply delays suspension doesn't prevent it.

 2. **[`ExtendedExecutionForegroundSession`](https://learn.microsoft.com/en-us/uwp/api/windows.applicationmodel.extendedexecution.foreground.extendedexecutionforegroundsession)**:<br>
     The following may be used to prevent an UWP app from being suspended by the operating system, although this fulfills our needs, it prevents an UWP app from being published on the Microsoft Store.